5.9 Smudging and Pipe Ceremonies Procedure

 The Facilities Coordinator will notify the Campus community via email at least 24 hours in advance of the event, noting the campus, room number and time of the event.

-Outdoor Spaces: Smudging/pipe ceremonies are permitted in all outdoor spaces on campus.
-Events hosted on the campus grounds must be registered and approved through the Facilities Coordinators, including notice that the event may include the use of tobacco, sage, sweet grass, or cedar.
+Smudging/pipe ceremonies are permitted in all outdoor spaces on campus.
+Events hosted on the campus grounds must be registered and approved through the Facilities Coordinator, including notice that the event may include the use of tobacco, sage, sweet grass, or cedar.

 Individual Office and Work Spaces: